 2. Make Remarkable Movies

-Building your audience starts with engagement.
+Finding your audience starts with engagement.
 And if you want to engage, you need to focus on making memorable, remarkable movies.
 A remarkable movie makes people take pause and tell their friends about it.
 This starts with your log-line.
 What is your hook?
 Who is your audience?
 Why should anybody care?

-Answer these questions BEFORE you do anything else.
+My filmmaking advice is to answer these questions BEFORE you do anything else.

 3. Reward Early Adopters

 During the social window, you will receive emails from people asking when they can see your movie.
 And if you’re like most filmmakers, you will tell these eager fans that you’re waiting for a distribution deal.
 This is a mistake.
 These people are your most enthusiastic fans.
 These people will go the distance to become your word of mouth army.